-This is as pure a margarita as you can make, with agave in the spotlight: tequila from agave and the sweetener from agave.
+This is as pure margarita as you can make, with agave in the spotlight: tequila from agave and the sweetener from agave.
 Leave the Triple Sec and Cointreau behind, this may be your new house margarita recipe.

-This week I made a batch of my (well, my tweak on Joanne's recipe) Pure Mexican Margaritas with key limes; they are a major pain to juice, but worth the effort for its uniquely tart flavor.
-Don't fret if you don't have key limes at your fingertips; the margarita made with regular limes will still make you swoon.
+This week I made a batch of my (well, my tweak on Joanne’s recipe) Pure Mexican Margaritas with key limes; they are a major pain to juice, but worth the effort for its uniquely tart flavor.
+Don’t fret if you don’t have key limes at your fingertips; the margarita made with regular limes will still make you swoon (and giggle).
 Just make sure to use ripe, juicy fruit, and organic if possible.
-With a recipe this simple, there's no hiding behind sub-par ingredients.
+With a recipe this simple, there’s no hiding behind sub-par ingredients.

 (1/4 cup) tequila